GLOBAL MARKETS-Dollar slides on GDP, Japan bonds fall on BOJ move

 By Herbert Lash

-NEW YORK, July 29 Weak U.S. economic growth data knocked down the dollar and yields on U.S. government debt Friday, while Japanese government bond yields rose the most in eight years after investors reacted coolly to the Bank of Japan's latest effort to boost the economy.
+NEW YORK, July 29 Weak U.S. GDP data knocked down the dollar and yields on U.S. government debt on Friday, while Japanese government bond yields rose the most in eight years after investors coolly received the Bank of Japan's latest effort to boost the economy.

-The U.S. economy grew far less than expected in the second quarter as inventory investment fell for the first time in nearly five years.
-But a surge in consumer spending suggested underlying strength and provided a silver lining for investors.
+The U.S. economy grew far less than expected in the second quarter as inventory investment fell for the first time in nearly five years, though a surge in consumer spending suggested underlying strength and provided a silver lining for investors.

-The BOJ doubled its purchases of exchange-traded funds, yielding to pressure from the government and financial markets for bolder action.
-The move nevertheless disappointed investors who sought more audacious measures.
+The BOJ doubled its purchases of exchange-traded funds, yielding to pressure from the government and financial markets for bolder action, but the move still disappointed investors who sought more audacious measures.

 Japan's 10-year bond yield soared 10 basis points to -0.17 percent, on course for its biggest one-day rise since April 2008.